LegendApp/presentation-local-first/slides/slides.md

 <!--
 I'm also working on Bravely, a platform for mental health therapists to run their practice and collaborate with their clients.

 Healthcare data has intense security and privacy requirements, plus it needs to work reliably in poor network conditions.
-So local-first is essential.
+We do not want to ever lose any data.
+So doing local-first well is essential for us.
 -->

 ---